codatio/codat-docs/docs/terms/bank-feed.md

 ---
 title: Bank feed
-hoverText: A bank feed is a digital connection between a bank (or another financial institution) and a software application, which allows for the automatic and regular transfer of financial data from the bank account into the software.
+hoverText: A bank feed is a digital connection between a bank (or another financial institution) and a software application, which allows for the automatic and regular transfer of financial statements from the bank account into the software.
 ---

 This technology has become an essential feature in modern accounting and personal finance software.
 Here's a breakdown of its key characteristics and uses: